 4. How can Aortic Aneurysm be management?

 Aneurysms can be dangerous and sometimes even fatal, but with proper management, you can ensure that you are safe and healthy despite the problem.
 The first thing to keep in mind is monitoring- keep a check on the growth and size of an aneurysm by going for regular check-ups.
 If you suffer from hypertension, make sure your blood pressure stays normal.

 One should also ensure to do the following:

 - Consume a Healthy Diet

 - Manage Weight

 5. What are the treatment options?

-The treatment course would depend on the rate of growth and the size of the aneurysm.
+The treatment course would depend on the rate of growth and the size of an aneurysm.
 If it is bigger than 5 ½cm or 6 cm, surgery may be required.
 The surgical method of removal is known as Open Surgery and the non-surgical method is called Endovascular Graft Stenting.

 Dr. Rajiv Mehrotra is a Senior Interventional Cardiologist.
 He completed Cardiology training from DU, which is affiliated with GB Pant Hospital.
 He has been associated with Indraprastha Apollo since the last 18 years.
-Dr. Mehrotra is an accomplished professional in his field and his specialities include: Invasive & Interventional Cardiology, Angiography, Angioplasty, Valvuloplasty, Peripheral Angioplasty and Pacemaker Implantation.
+Dr. Mehrotra is an accomplished professional in his field and his specialties include: Invasive & Interventional Cardiology, Angiography, Angioplasty, Valvuloplasty, Peripheral Angioplasty and Pacemaker Implantation.